Skip to main content

 This isn’t just a spa career.
 Massage therapists work in chiropractic offices, sports medicine clinics, hospitals, corporate wellness programs, military and VA facilities, and private practice.
 In Northern Virginia — home to a dense population of federal workers, military personnel, and active professionals — demand for skilled, clinically capable massage therapists is strong and consistent.

-That’s exactly why choosing the right massage therapy school in Northern Virginia matters.
+That’s exactly why choosing the right massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) school in Northern Virginia matters.
 The program you attend shapes not just what you learn, but how prepared you are to serve that client base.

 Virginia Licensing Requirements for Massage Therapists

-Before you can practice massage therapy professionally in Virginia, you must meet specific state-mandated requirements.
+Before you can practice massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) professionally in Virginia, you must meet specific state-mandated requirements.
 Here’s what you need to know.

 Hours of Training Required